Unboxed-Software/solana-course/content/immutable-owner.md

 transaction.feePayer = payer.publicKey;

-return await sendAndConfirmTransaction(
+const signature = await sendAndConfirmTransaction( connection, transaction,
-  connection,
-  transaction,
   [payer, owner, tokenAccountKeypair],
 );

+return signature
 ```

-Now that we’ve added the functionality for `token-helper`, we can create two variables for the token accounts.
-When we use the `createTokenAccountWithImmutableOwner` function we created, it explicitly adds the instructions to add an immutable owner to the token account.
-However, the SPL Token library provides a helper function that will do it all for us named `createAssociatedTokenAccount`.
+Now that we’ve added the functionality for `token-helper`, we can create our test token accounts.
+One of the two test token accounts will be created by calling `createTokenAccountWithImmutableOwner`.
+The other will be created with the baked in SPL helper function `createAssociatedTokenAccount`.
 This helper will create an associated token account which by default includes an immutable owner.
-For the sake of this guide we will be testing against both of these approaches.
+For the sake of this guide we'll be testing against both of these approaches.

 Back in `index.ts` underneath the mint variable, create the following two token accounts: